Abumuazu/Engineering-Algorithm-Problems/README.md

 If all tests pass, you have successfully solved the questions.

-The solution to question 1 should go in `src/classifier.js` The solution to question 2 should go in `src/laundry.js`
+The solution to question 1 is in `src/classifier.js` The solution to question 2 is in `src/laundry.js`

-# week-two-node